dkucinskas/LibCSV4Net/README.md

 ### 0.6.7.0838
  * Code cleanup
- * Headers must be specified explicity in CSVDialect
+ * Headers must be specified explicitly in CSVDialect
  * Updated examples in README.md

 ### 0.5